Alec-Stashevsky/GAP-climate-research/README.md

 This research is currently in progress and supported by a team of psychiatrists at the think tank [Group for the Advancement of Psychiatry (GAP)](https://ourgap.org) and myself.

-Here are some teaser visualizations of our flight-network model for APA Annual Meeting attendees:
+Below are some teaser visualizations of our flight-network model for APA Annual Meeting attendees.
+Each point on the map represents a single attendee.
+The curved lines represent the geodesic distance or the path *as the crow flies* each attendee will take to arrive at the given meeting location.
+This width and intensity of the lines correspond to the number of people travelling along that pathway.

 ## Javitz Center 2018 APA Annual Meeting